 Keiser University may use its discretion in waiving its Satisfactory Academic Progress standards in cases where students have mitigating circumstances.
-These include serious illness or injury of a student or serious illness, injury or death of a student's immediate family.
-Students requesting an appeal of Keiser University's Satisfactory Academic Progress standards must submit a written request, with appropriate documentation, to the Dean of the Graduate School.
-If an appeal is approved, a student is allowed one additional semester to meet required standards and to regain eligibility for Title IV funds.
+These include serious illness or injury of a student or serious illness, injury or death of a student's immediate family member.
+Students requesting an appeal of Keiser University's Satisfactory Academic Progress standards must submit a written request, with appropriate documentation, to the Associate Vice Chancellor of Academic Affairs for Graduate Education.
+If an appeal is approved, the student is allowed one additional semester to meet required standards and to regain eligibility for Title IV funds.

 These standards apply to all students (those receiving veterans' benefits, those receiving financial aid and cash-paying students).
-The Veterans' Administration is notified of unsatisfactory progress of a veteran student who remains on academic financial aid warning beyond two consecutive semesters.
-At that point, Veterans' Benefits can be terminated.
-A student terminated from Veterans' Benefits due to unsatisfactory progress may be recertified for benefits upon attaining a 3.0 cumulative grade average.
+The Veterans' Administration is notified of unsatisfactory progress of a veteran student who remains on Academic Financial/Aid Warning beyond two consecutive semesters.
+At that point, Veterans Benefits can be terminated.
+A student terminated from Veterans Benefits due to unsatisfactory progress may be recertified for benefits upon attaining a 3.0 CGPA.